Larebash/VLSM-SUBNETTING/README.md

     Advanced understanding of Subnetting concepts and practical application.
-    Proficiency in calculating .
+    Proficiency in Segmenting and allocation of subnets .
-    Ability to generate and recognize attack signatures and patterns.
-    Enhanced knowledge of network protocols and security vulnerabilities.
-    Development of critical thinking and problem-solving skills in cybersecurity.
+    Ability to use Network Topology assigned with an Ip address to understand how sub-network is configured in an organisation.

 Tools Used